jcraane/viewpercapability/README.md

 The top-level activity, in this case OverviewActivity loads a single view, the MovieMediator.
 The MovieMediator is an interface with two implementations at the moment: MoviePhoneMediator and MovieTabletMediator.

-The MoviePhoneMediator defines the phone specific layout and the MovieTabletMediator defines the tablet specific layout.
+The MoviePhoneMediator defines the phone specific layout and behavior and the MovieTabletMediator defines the tablet specific layout and behavior.

 The mediator acts as a mediator between the various components that make up the view, it takes over the responsibility from the activity.
 The purpose of the activity is to load the mediator view